gyuho/learn/doc/etcd_raft_algorithm/README.md

 #### raft algorithm: introduction

 To make your program reliable, you can:
-- execute the program in a collection of machines (distributed system).
+- execute program in a collection of machines (distributed system).
-- ensure that they all get executed exactly the same way (consistency).
+- ensure that they all run exactly the same way (consistency).

 This is the definition of **replicated state machine**.
 And a *state machine* can be any program or application with inputs and